 Diana J. Montaño's teaching and research interests broadly include the construction of modern Latin American societies with a focus on technology and its relationship to nationalism, everyday life and domesticity.

-She is also coordinating an edited volume on aesthetics of technology in Latin America with Assoc.
-Prof. Yovanna Pineda (University of Central Florida) and Assistant Professor Sonia Robles (University of Delaware).
+She is coordinating the edited volume Latin American Technocultural Worlds on aesthetics of technology in Latin America with Assoc.
+Prof. Yovanna Pineda (University of Central Florida).
 The volume focuses on Latin American technological aesthetics and design through an in-depth exploration of state modernization projects for the urban and rural environments and individual users who reimagined or reconfigured the aesthetics of technological devices as these were domesticated in their context of use.
 Expanding the concept of sociotechnical imaginaries scholars in the volume (1) explore how these imaginaries are/were informed and are informed by the politics of design and aesthetics (2) underline the way these imaginaries are not only textual but visual and aural, (3) and, how users altered and reinvented the aesthetics/design of technological devices to meet their cultural and personal values, needs and desires.

 Prof. Montaño recently joined the podcast Everyday Energy, part of the Energy Humanities research initiative at Georgetown-Qatar for a conversation on everyday lived experiences of energy.